Frank Czuri: The Igniters reunion

-In 2003, Bubs McKeg decided to stage an Igniters reunion show and invited Frank to join his new lineup.
+In 2003, Bob McKeag decided to stage an Igniters reunion and invited Frank to join the lineup.
 That year they performed the first of four sold-out reunion shows that drew a total of 3,000 loyal fans from all over the U.S. Reinvigorated, they reunited on a permanent basis in 2010, and have been playing at festivals, clubs and casinos all over the tri-state region.
+They disbanded in 2020.